Social-AI-VU/social-interaction-cloud/docs/source/faq.rst

 This section contains a FAQ and solutions for common problems and questions.

-If your question is not answered here, feel free to post to the forum at https://github.com/social-interaction-cloud/social-interaction-cloud/discussions.
+If your question is not answered here, feel free to post to the `troubleshooting forum <https://github.com/Social-AI-VU/social-interaction-cloud/discussions/64>`_

 FAQ 1: Address already in use
 --------------